-If you buy buildings and the land on which they stand for your business and you pay a lump sum for it, allocate the basis of the whole property among the land and buildings so you can figure the depreciation allowable on the buildings.
+If you buy buildings and the land on which they stand for a lump sum, allocate the basis of the property among the land and the buildings so you can figure the depreciation allowable on the buildings.

-Figure the basis of each asset by multiplying the lump sum you paid by a fraction.
-The numerator of the fraction is the FMV of that asset and the denominator is the FMV of the whole property at the time you get the property.
-If you are not certain of the FMV of the land and buildings, you may allocate the basis among them based on their assessed values for real estate tax purposes.
+Figure the basis of each asset by multiplying the lump sum by a fraction.
+The numerator is the FMV of that asset and the denominator is the FMV of the whole property at the time of purchase.
+If you are not certain of the FMV of the land and buildings, you can allocate the basis based on their assessed values for real estate tax purposes.

 Demolition of building.
-Add demolition costs and other losses incurred for the demolition of any building to the basis of the land on which the demolished building was located.
-Do not claim them as a current deduction.
+Add demolition costs, and other losses incurred for the demolition of any building, to the basis of the land on which the demolished building was located.
+Do not claim the costs as a current deduction.